-- iv.
-Completion of semi-annual certifications, as needed - v.
-Maintenance of proposed staff-to-student ratios per grant application - vi.
-Recruitment of volunteers, including senior citizens - 3.
-Advisory Council and Operating Partnerships - a.
+- a.
 Establishment of advisory council and operating procedures for the council - b.
 Mandatory inclusion of at least two parents and two students as advisory council members, as well as other community partners and stakeholders - c.
-Determination of advisory council meeting dates (minimum of 2 times per year)

-(see Appendix G)

-- d.
-Keep and file of copies of invitations, agendas, sign-in sheets, notification, etc., from advisory council meetings as documentation for monitoring - e.
-Listing of contributions by partners in Cayen Afterschool 21 - 4.
-Communication - a.
+Determination of advisory council meeting dates (minimum of 2 times per year and one meeting each semester) (see Appendix G) - d.
+Keep and file copies of invitations, agendas, sign-in sheets, notifications, from advisory council meetings as documentation for monitoring - e.
+Listing of contributions by partners in Cayen Afterschool 21

+4. Communication

+- a.
 Specific program information for target community provided, including parents, regular day teachers/staff, school administration, and non-English speaking parents - b.
 Student/parent handbook (see Appendix E) - c.
 21st CCLC staff handbook (see Appendix F) - d.
 21st CCLC staff communication with parents - e.
 Communication with community and stakeholders - f.
-Communication with principals, superintendents/CEO, and other regular day staff - g.
+Communication and collaborate with principals, superintendents/CEO, and other regular day staff.
+Communication may include progress reports, sharing of data, review of evaluations and attendance data, as well as recommendations. - g.
 Details/methods of communication in appropriate language(s) - h.
 Documentation of communications (notes, agendas, sign-in sheets, evaluations, notifications, reminders, emails etc.) for each site - i.
-Reports to parents and regular school day teachers on student progress - 5.
-Safety and Transportation - a.
-Written safety/emergency preparedness plan that is site/program specific - b.
-Regularly (at least twice per semester) scheduled safety, emergency drills (keep a log of drills to include type of drill, date, time, etc.).
-Safety drills include, but are not limited to fire drills, tornado, lockdown, etc. - c.
+Communication and reports to parents and regular school day teachers on student progress

+5. Safety and Transportation

+- a.
+Written safety/emergency preparedness plan specific to each site/program - b.
+Regularly scheduled safety, emergency drills (inclement weather, fire, and safety/intruder).
+Must be conducted at least three times per semester to conduct each listed drill.
+Keep a log of drills to include type of drill, date, time, etc.

+- c.
 Availability of emergency contact information for staff and students - d.
 Inclement weather procedures - e.
 Daily drop-off and/or pick-up procedures - f.
 Transportation (policies, length of travel time, maintenance/repair records) - g.
 Facility accessibility and Americans with Disabilities Act (ADA) compliance plan - h.
-Maintenance of an adequately sized facility that is safe for the target population - 6.
-Sustainability Plan
+Maintenance of an adequately sized facility that is safe for the target population

+6. Sustainability Plan

 - a.
 Written sustainability plan that describes how the program will sustain itself once 21st CCLC ends - a.
 Begin planning now for continuation after funding ends - b.
-Establishment of partnership investments and associated timeframes - 7.
-Evaluation - a.
+Establishment of partnership investments and associated timeframes

+7. Evaluation

+- a.
 Identify external evaluator (see Appendix C for guidance in working with external evaluator) - b.
-Formative evaluations: Measuring student progress toward goals/objectives on a regular basis and submitting formative assessment worksheet on or before the due date of February 1, 2017. - c.
+Formative evaluations: Measuring student progress toward goals/objectives on a regular basis and submitting formative assessment worksheet on or before the due date of February 1, 2018. - c.
 Communication with stakeholders regarding progress and program results - d.
 Summative evaluation: - i.
-Evaluation report and common data elements worksheet due on or before June 30, 2017 - ii.
+Evaluation report and common data elements worksheet due on or before the due date of June 30, 2018 - ii.
 Close out procedures at the conclusion of grant award period - e.
-Summer evaluations are due on or before September 30, if applicable.
+Summer evaluations are due on or before August 31, 2018, if applicable.